vincenttermaat/azure-landing-zone/_posts/2025-01-26-cloudnativesecurity.md

 ## 4. Configure this App-reg on target

-Adjust the bicep where you deploy your Azure WebApi to reference the App-registration deployed in previous step
+Adjust the bicep where you deploy your Azure WebApi to reference the App-registration deployed in previous step and enable built-in authentication.

 ```bicep
 resource WebApi 'Microsoft.Web/sites@2022-09-01' = {